Advertiser disclosure

 • The application has fewer questions making it clear and more concise to fill out!

-• Lower-income families will be eligible for more aid under the new formulas
+• Lower-income families are eligible for more aid under the new formulas

 • Pell Grants are granted automatically based on income and household size